So you own your own business, or perhaps you are just starting one.

 But where do they merge and more importantly why?

-The current thought is that on one hand I have my business and on the other is the Internet.
+The current thought is that on the one hand I have my business and on the other is the Internet.

-There are so many agencies, freelancers, consultants, and these funnel hacking marketing “gurus” shoving this message down your throat and pitching themselves as your only solution.
+Not to mention, there are so many agencies, freelancers, consultants, and these funnel hacking marketing “gurus” shoving this message down your throat and pitching themselves as your only solution.

 But, what is the focus in all of that?
 What is missing in that picture?